christian-cleberg/cleberg.net/content/blog/2022-11-07-matrix-synapse.md

 ```

 If you still need to generate TLS certificates, run `certbot` now and obtain the
 certificates.
-This command will ask if you want to use a webroot or spin up a
+Certbot will ask if you want to use a webroot or spin up a
-temporary web server - I highly recommend using the temporary web server due to
+temporary web server - I **highly** recommend using the temporary web server due
-the many issues with using a webroot.
-You will need to stop Nginx to do this:
+to the many issues with using a webroot.

+You will need to stop Nginx in order to user the temporary web server option
+with Certbot:

 ```bash
 # Stop Nginx so certbot can spin up a temp webserver for cert generation